-The Authority's current minimum revenue provision, MRP, policy is to utilise any in year revenue savings to fund additional MRP payments in order to free up future debt servicing budget to re-invest in front line services.
-Therefore throughout the year managers looked at every opportunity to maximise savings against the approved budget to enable an increase in the repayment of debt servicing costs.
-The 2019/20 year-end "underspend" of £1.501m, after taking into account the net year-end earmarked reserves drawdown, was used to increase the MRP actual and therefore the net position on the revenue account was that actual overall spend was consistent with the budget.
+The Authority had adopted a strategy that would aim as far as possible to utilise any in year revenue savings to fund additional debt repayments via the Minimum Revenue Provision, MRP, in order to free up future debt servicing budget to re-invest in front line services.
+During the year, the Authority approved in principle a scheme to build a new training centre and a new fire station to replace two existing stations (Aintree and Croxteth) at a cost of £25m.
+In order to reduce the requirement to fund this investment via borrowing the Authority approved a strategy of increasing the capital reserve through; one-off savings that materialise in the year; the re-alignment of existing reserves; and the release of budget during the 2021/22 budget process.
+Throughout the year managers looked at every opportunity to maximise savings against the approved budget to enable an increase in the capital reserve.
+A 2020/21 year-end "underspend" of £1.412m (after taking into account other year-end earmarked reserves requests of £0.210m) was used to increase the capital reserve to contribute towards the cost of the new training and development academy (TDA).
+After taking account of the year-end reserves the net position on the revenue account was that actual overall spend was consistent with the budget.

-Whilst the General Fund shows a neutral position for the year (after the drawdown of year-end reserves), the Comprehensive Income and Expenditure Statement (CIES) indicates a net spend of £9.035m for the year.
+Whilst the General Fund shows a neutral position for the year (after the drawdown of year-end reserves), the Comprehensive Income and Expenditure Statement (CIES) indicates a net spend of £0.627m for the year.
 The CIES is prepared on a different basis to the General Revenue Fund, the CIES shows the accounting cost in the year in accordance with the relevant generally accepted accounting principles, rather than the amount funded from taxation (General Fund).
 The CIES includes such expenses as depreciation and amounts to reflect pension costs, which are not charged to council tax and are excluded from the General Fund statement.
 The CIES represents the amount by which the Authority's overall net worth has moved over the year as shown in the Balance Sheet.
 The table below reconciles the General Fund to the CIES "Deficit on Provision of Services" statement: